noor188/Command-line-notebook-application/README.md

 # Analysis
 Users of the command-line notebook application need to be able to :
-1. Add notes
+1. Create notes/tags.
-2. Add tages to notes
-3. Search notes
+2. Search notes
-4. Modify notes by ID
+3. Modify notes by ID
-5. Modify tags
+4. Modify tags
-6. Store notes in a notebook
+5. Store notes in a notebook

 --------------------------------------------------------------------------------------------